Warning, Tagging and Advising

 I do not provide warning tags on Patreon.

-On Romance and Romantic Content
+On Alloromanticism, Romance and Romantic Content

 I have a fair sense of the difference between (Western, highly neuronormative) romantic behaviours and my own needs and desires in relationships with other humans.
 I do struggle, however, to distinguish between autistic-favourable romance and platonic or queerplatonic demonstrations of affection or intimacy.
-Additionally, allo-aros can perform many (if not all) behaviours (Western, neuronormative) society codes as romantic in platonic-and-sexual ways.
+Additionally, allo-aros can perform many (if not all) behaviours (Western, neuronormative) society codes as romantic in platonic-and/or-sexual ways.
 In other words: what is and isn’t romantic comes down to individual perception.

 Content for Which I Won’t Warn

 I don’t warn or tag for use of the word queer.
 I am a queer author of queer fiction in a country where it is common for queers to use queer to describe ourselves and our queer community.
 I am not warning for use of the word that is my own identity.
+Please expect me to use this word casually, carelessly and frequently.

 I do use the tag #physical intimacy as a catch-all.
-Please keep in mind that I am an aro who experiences attraction and writes about attraction.
+Please keep in mind that I am an aro who experiences and writes about attraction.
 My blogs will not be suitable for aros who must avoid all references to all behaviours suggestive of attraction.

 Advisories: Depiction Tags